 Fragrances from Thierry Mugler

 Thierry Mugler is a French fashion and perfume designer known for his Angel and Alien fragrances, released in 1992 and 2005 respectively.
 The Angel perfume contains a warm and toothsome combination of praline and chocolate, blended with a strong meld of patchouli.
 One can also smell hints of caramel, honey and bergamot.
 Fans of the fragrance include Diana Ross, Nicole Kidman, Barbara Walters, and Hillary Clinton.

 In 1984, the Coco perfume was released, being the first perfume to be launched since the death of Gabrielle Chanel.
-Coco was created in a concern to respect the codes of the Chanel house and a quest for originality.
-Named Coco in tribute to the nickname of the designer, this fragrance was inspired by the baroque spirit of Mademoiselle Chanel’s apartments.
-Its parfumier Jacques Polge used spices and woody notes, around a rich floral heart bringing opulence and femininity to the composition.
+Coco was created with respect for Chanel’s house codes and a quest for originality.
+Named Coco after the designer’s nickname, this fragrance is inspired by the baroque spirit of Mademoiselle Chanel’s apartments.
+The perfumer Jacques Polge used spices and woody notes, around a rich floral heart bringing opulence and femininity to the composition.
 Coco Chanel opens with fruity notes of peach, mandarin and citrus.
 Quickly, a dense floral heart arises, with rose and ylang-ylang alongside jasmine and orange blossom.
 This floral dimension is enhanced by a strong presence of spices (clove, cinnamon), sandalwood, patchouli and vanilla, bringing character and sensuality to the fragrance.
 The creamy sweetness of the vanilla stays prominent even hours after the first spray.

 Christian Dior’s Miss Dior perfume, the scent of seduction